 - 2.9.2.1.1 For medically necessary covered services, other than long-term care services, being provided by a non-contract provider, the CONTRACTOR shall provide continuation of such services for up to ninety (90) calendar days or until the member may be reasonably transferred without disruption to a contract provider, whichever is less.
 The CONTRACTOR may require prior authorization for continuation of services beyond thirty (30) calendar days; however, the CONTRACTOR is prohibited from denying authorization solely on the basis that the provider is a non-contract provider. - 2.9.2.1.2 For medically necessary covered services, other than long-term care services, being provided by a contract provider, the CONTRACTOR shall provide continuation of such services from that provider but may require prior authorization for continuation of such services from that provider beyond thirty (30) calendar days.
-The CONTRACTOR may initiate a provider change only as otherwise specified in this Agreement. - 2.9.2.1.3 For medically necessary covered long-term care services for CHOICES members who are new to both TennCare and CHOICES, the CONTRACTOR shall provide long-term care services as specified in Sections 2.9.6.2.4 and 2.9.6.2.5. - 2.9.2.1.4 For covered long-term care services for CHOICES members who are transferring from another MCO, the CONTRACTOR shall be responsible for continuing to provide covered long-term care services, including both HCBS authorized by the transferring MCO and nursing facility services, without regard to whether such services are being provided by contract or non-contract providers. - 2.9.2.1.4.1 For a member in CHOICES Group 2 or 3, the CONTRACTOR shall continue HCBS authorized by the transferring MCO for a minimum of thirty (30) days after the member's enrollment and thereafter shall not reduce these services unless a care coordinator has conducted a comprehensive needs assessment and developed a plan of care, and the CONTRACTOR has authorized and initiated HCBS in accordance with the member's new plan of care.
-If a member in CHOICES Group 2 or 3 is receiving short-term nursing facility services to the member in accordance with the level of nursing facility services (Level I or Level II) approved by TENNCARE (see Section 2.14.1.12); however, the member in accordance with the level of nursing facility services (Level I or Level II) approved by TENNCARE (see Section 2.14.1.12); however, the member in accordance with the level of nursing facility services (Level I or Level II) approved by TENNCARE (see Section 2.14.1.12); however, the member in accordance with the level of nursing facility services (Level I or Level II) approved by TENNCARE (see Section 2.14.1.12); however, the member in accordance with the level of nursing facility services (Level I or Level II) approved by TENNCARE (see Section 2.14.1.12); however, the member in accordance with the level of nursing facility services (Level I or Level II) approved by TENNCARE (see Section 2.14.1.12); however, the member in accordance with the level of nursing facility services (Level I or Level II) approved by TENNCARE (see Section 2.14.1.12); however, the member in accordance with the level of nursing facility services (Level I or Level II) approved by TENNCARE (see Section 2.14.1.12); however, the member in accordance with the level of nursing facility services (Level I or Level II) approved by TENNCARE (see Section 2.14.1.12); however, the member in accordance with the level of nursing facility services (Level I or Level II) approved by TENNCARE (see Section 2.14.1.12); however, the member in accordance services (Level I or Level II) appr may be transitioned to the community in accordance with Section 2.9.6.8 of this Agreement.
+The CONTRACTOR may initiate a provider change only as otherwise specified in this Agreement. - 2.9.2.1.3 For medically necessary covered long-term care services for CHOICES members who are new to both TennCare and CHOICES, the CONTRACTOR shall provide long-term care services as specified in Sections 2.9.6.2.4 and 2.9.6.2.5. - 2.9.2.1.4 For covered long-term care services for CHOICES members who are transferring from another MCO, the CONTRACTOR shall be responsible for continuing to provide covered long-term care services, including both nursing facility services and, for CHOICES Group 2 and 3 member, HCBS authorized by the transferring MCO, without regard to whether such services are being provided by contract or non-contract providers.
+Unless and until the CONTRACTOR has been directed by TENNCARE to serve as a back-up health plan and/or enroll members in CHOICES Group 2 and/or 3, only members in CHOICES Group 1 will be enrolled with the CONTRACTOR.
+Therefore, unless and until directed by TENNCARE to serve as a back-up health plan and/or enroll members in CHOICES Group 2 and/or 3, the requirements in this Section 2.9.2.1.4 applicable only to CHOICES Group 2 and/or 3 will not apply.
+When directed by TENNCARE to serve as a back-up health plan and/or enroll members in CHOICES Group 2 and/or 3, the CONTRACTOR shall, as directed by TENNCARE, comply with all of the requirements in Section 2.9.2.1.4. - 2.9.2.1.4.1 For a member in CHOICES Group 2 or 3, the CONTRACTOR shall continue HCBS authorized by the transferring MCO for a minimum of thirty (30) days after the member's enrollment and thereafter shall not reduce these services unless a care coordinator has conducted a comprehensive needs assessment and developed a plan of care, and the CONTRACTOR has authorized and initiated HCBS in accordance with the member's new plan of care.
+If a member in CHOICES Group 2 or 3 is receiving short-term nursing facility care, the CONTRACTOR shall continue to provide nursing facility services to the member in accordance with the level of nursing facility services (Level I or Level II) approved by TENNCARE (see Section 2.14.1.12).
+For a member in CHOICES Group 1, the CONTRACTOR shall provide nursing facility services to the member in accordance with the level of nursing facility services (Level I or Level II) approved by TENNCARE (see Section 2.14.1.12); however, the member may be transitioned to the community in accordance with Section 2.9.6.8 of this Agreement.